On this page

 - Convert your endnotes to footnotes (this is considered a good practice for your readers as footnotes appear on the page on which they are referenced) OR

 - Place a Section Break where you'd like your endnotes to start.
 If this creates a problem with pagination, see Troubleshooting page numbers in theses.

-For further assistance with footnote/endnote issues, please contact the Thesis Assistant firstname.lastname@example.org.
+For further assistance with footnote/endnote issues, please contact the Assistant for Theses at firstname.lastname@example.org.